ArnaudBarre/angularjs-webpack-simple/README.md

 `npm test`

 [Jest](https://facebook.github.io/jest/) is used as test-runner, assertion library and mock library.
 A good practice is to put test files in the component folder with the .spec.js extension.

-fileMock.js is used to not brake Jest with assets imports.

 ## End-to-end tests